itsschwer/tradesteal/README.md

 Minor balancing elements include: preventing a recipient villager from unlocking new trades (*∴ players need to max out the level of the villager before trading to maximise the number of available slots*); and requiring a splash potion or tipped arrow for each trade steal *(again, see [Mechanics § Trade Stealing](#trade-stealing) for full details)*.

 ## Guide
+*This datapack was developed in 1.16.5 (`"pack_format": 6`) but should be compatible with versions using an equivalent or greater `pack_format`, barring major changes to commands/datapacks.*

-- Download:
+1. Download:
     - [Repository as a `.zip`](https://github.com/itsschwer/tradesteal/archive/refs/heads/master.zip) *(Code > Download ZIP)*
     - [Release](https://github.com/itsschwer/tradesteal/releases) *(will need to unzip before installing into a save)*
-- Install into a save like any other datapack.
+2. Install into a save like any other datapack.
-- Open the advancement menu to the *Schwer* tab to view the intended hint.
+3. Open the advancement menu to the *Schwer* tab to view the intended hints.

 ## Mechanics